Dipendra-creation/Learn-French/README.md

 Deployment

-The French Learning Platform can be easily deployed on platforms like Vercel or Netlify.
+The French Learning Platform is officially recommended to be deployed on **Vercel** for its seamless integration with Next.js.
+However, it can also be deployed on platforms like Netlify.
 The steps include:
 	1. Connect Repository: Link the GitHub repository to your Vercel or Netlify account.
 	2. Set Environment Variables: Configure the required .env variables in the platform.
 	3. Build and Deploy: Automatically build and deploy the frontend upon push to the main branch.